rhdtownsend/gyre/doc/source/user-guide/troubleshooting/missing-modes.rst

 When undertaking :ref:`non-adiabatic calculations <non-ad-osc>`, modes can be mis-classified or completely missed.
-The former situation arises because the expectation of monotonic-increasing :math:`\npg` formally applies only to adiabatic oscillations; while it can also work reasonably well for weakly non-adiabatic cases, there are no guarantees.
+The former situation arises because the expectation of monotonic-increasing :math:`\numpg` formally applies only to adiabatic oscillations; while it can also work reasonably well for weakly non-adiabatic cases, there are no guarantees.
 If mis-classification does occur, then it must be fixed